 Answer: John D Rockefeller

-22. "Stump the Bookseller" is a service in which patrons can submit recollections of a book in hopes that a fellow-book-lover can remind them the title of the book.
-This service is offered by legendary bookstore in Cleveland since 1994?
+23. "Stump the Bookseller" is a service in which patrons can submit recollections of a book in hopes that a fellow book-lover can remind them of the title of the book.
+This service has been offered by which legendary bookstore in Cleveland since 1994?

 Answer: Loganberry Books